Cardinal George Pell, Former Vatican Official, Sentenced To 6 Years In Prison

 The other victim died in 2014 of a heroin overdose.
 He was 31 and never reported the abuse.

-Pell denies the allegations and his lawyers argue he has been made a scapegoat for the failings the Catholic church regarding sexual abuse by priests, NPR's Syliva Poggioli reported.
+Pell denies the allegations, and his lawyers argue he has been made a scapegoat for the failings of the Catholic Church regarding sexual abuse by priests, NPR's Sylvia Poggioli reported.

-Pell has filed an appeal and the court will determine if there are sufficient grounds for it to be heard.
+Pell has filed an appeal, and the court will determine if there are sufficient grounds for it to be heard.
 A court date has been set for June 5.

-In court on Wednesday, Pell was told he will be a registered sex offender for the rest of life.
+In court on Wednesday, Pell was told he will be a registered sex offender for the rest of his life.

 He is the most senior Vatican leader ever charged with sexual abuse.
 He was selected by Pope Francis to run the Vatican's new economic ministry.